1. Formation of the contract

 4.1 The Customer has the right to cancel any order prior to collection or despatch but this must be done in writing by the Customer.

-4.2 No charge will be made for the cancellation of stock items and a full refund of any monies paid will be made.
+4.2 No charge will be made for the cancellation of standard items and a full refund of any monies paid will be made.
 In the case of bespoke or made to measure goods, in the event that cancellation of an order occurs after manufacture has commenced, refunds will only be made after costs incurred have been covered.

 4.3 The Customer does not have the right to cancel the contract if the order is for goods which are subject to a special offer.
 The Supplier will notify the Customer at the time your order is accepted if this applies.